Both Lake Tahoe and Mammoth Lakes are popular vacation spots located in California.

 Other fun winter activities available in Mammoth Lakes include ice skating, sledding, snowboarding and even snowmobiling.

-Another popular activity available in Mammoth Lakes is rock climbing.
-Book yourself onto a rock climbing session with an experienced instructor.
+I booked myself onto this rock climbing session which includes guidance from an experienced instructor.
 Whether you’re a beginner or more advanced, there’s perfect terrain for you here.

-A must-see whilst in the area is the Devils Postpile National Monument, an incredible natural rock formation.
+One of my favorite things to see in the area is the Devils Postpile National Monument which is an incredible natural rock formation.
 These interesting columns were formed naturally around 82,000 years ago from cooled lava.

 Nearby to Devils Postpile is the magnificent Rainbow Falls which is a 101-ft waterfall, known for the colorful rainbow that its mist creates.

-The best thing about this waterfall is that not only can you see the waterfall from the top, you can also hike down to the bottom of it too.
+The best thing about this waterfall is that not only can you see the waterfall from the top, you can also hike down to the bottom of it too which I really enjoyed.

 There are also lots of lakes around Mammoth Lakes (as the name suggests).
-One of the best and most popular lakes in the area is Convict Lake.
+My favorite lake in the area was Convict Lake as it was just so charming.

 This magnificent lake is surrounded by tall mountains and trees which are a perfect place to go on a hike whilst admiring the beauty of the lake.